r-spatial/RQGIS3/README.md

 <!-- C:\OSGeo4W64\bin\python-qgis -> opens Python!!
 /usr/share/qgis/python/plugins/processing-->
-**RQGIS3** establishes an interface between R and QGIS3, i.e. it allows the user to access QGIS3 functionalities from within R. It achieves this by establishing a tunnel to the Python QGIS API via the [reticulate-package](https://github.com/rstudio/reticulate).
-This provides the user with an extensive suite of GIS functions, since QGIS allows you to call native as well as third-party algorithms via its processing framework (see also <https://docs.qgis.org/testing/en/docs/user_manual/processing/index.html>).
+**RQGIS3** establishes an interface between R and QGIS3, i.e. it allows the user to access QGIS3 functionalities from within R. It achieves this by establishing a tunnel to the Python QGIS3 API via the [reticulate-package](https://github.com/rstudio/reticulate).
+This provides the user with an extensive suite of GIS functions, since QGIS3 allows you to call native as well as third-party algorithms via its processing framework (see also <https://docs.qgis.org/testing/en/docs/user_manual/processing/index.html>).
 Third-party providers include among others GDAL, GRASS GIS, and SAGA GIS. **RQGIS3** brings you this incredibly powerful geoprocessing environment to the R console.

 Please check also out our paper presenting **RQGIS** in detail: